Michael Dell coughs up $750 million cash to buy out Dell

 Dell, the world's No. 3 personal computer maker, broke down details of the equity and debt financing secured for the buyout in Wednesday's filing.

-Silver Lake is putting up $1.4 billion, while banks including Bank of America (BAC.N), Barclays (BARC.L), Credit Suisse CSGN.VX and RBC (RY.TO) will provide roughly $16 billion in term loans and other forms of financing.
+Silver Lake is putting up $1.4 billion, while banks including Bank of America, Barclays, Credit Suisse and RBC will provide roughly $16 billion in term loans and other forms of financing.

 Wednesday's filing also disclosed that under certain circumstances if the merger cannot be completed, Michael Dell and Silver Lake could have to pay a termination fee of up to $750 million to the company.